 Heritage Award Ceremony Glasses

 These novelty glasses were, I believe, a novelty item handed out to attendees at Alice's Cooperstown bar in Phoenix when he received the 2012 Heritage Award from the Arizona Chamber of Commerce and Industry.
-They are made of plastic and have Alice's famous snake eyes printed on 'lens'.
+They are made of plastic, have Alice's famous snake eyes printed on the lenses and come complete with a Heritage Awards tag.

 Alice Cooper Mask (2015, Trick Or Treat Studios)